awfixer-dots/nvim/README.md

-AWFixer Neovim Configuration, based on [AstroNvim](https://astronvim.com)
+AWFixer Neovim Configuration, Written from scratch

 This Configuration requires: